AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 mv resources/views/dashboard.blade.php resources/views/static/
 ```

-Also you will now need to update the routes in the `navigation.blade.php` and also the `footer.blade.php` as needed.
+Also, you will now need to update the routes in the `navigation.blade.php` and also the `footer.blade.php` as needed.

 | Original Name        | New Route Name              | New RouteIs Name              |
 |----------------------|-----------------------------|-------------------------------|